Category Archives: German Royals

 After being educated at home, along with his older brother The Prince of Wales (future King Edward VII), Alfred entered the British Navy at just 14 years old.
 Rising quickly through the ranks, by February 1866 he had been elevated to the rank of Captain, and the following year was given command of his own ship, HMS Galatea.

 During his military career, Alfred found himself potentially taking a throne of his own.
-After having deposed their ruler, King Otto, the people of Greece voted to determine the future of the Greek monarchy.
+After deposing their ruler King Otto, the people of Greece voted to determine the future of the Greek monarchy.
 Prince Alfred received 95% of the votes.
 Despite this, under the terms of the London Conference of 1832, members of the ruling families of the Great Powers (Britain, France, and Russia) were prohibited from ascending the Greek throne.
 In addition, Queen Victoria was adamantly opposed to the idea, as Alfred was already intended to succeed his uncle Ernst as Duke of Saxe-Coburg and Gotha.
 Alfred’s father and elder brother had both renounced their rights of succession, leaving Alfred as heir-apparent to his uncle.
 The Greek throne ended up going to Prince Vilhelm of Denmark, who reigned as King George I of the Hellenes.

 Along with his military career, from 1863-1865, Prince Alfred studied at the University of Edinburgh, and the University of Bonn.
 With his future role as Duke of Saxe-Coburg and Gotha in mind, in 1865 Alfred purchased a palace in Coburg, just across the square from Schloss Ehrenburg, the official ducal residence.
-This palace – known as Palais Edinburg – would be his residence in Coburg until his accession 28 years later.
+This palace, known as Palais Edinburg, would be his residence in Coburg until his accession 28 years later.
 The following year, in May 1866, he was created Duke of Edinburgh, Earl of Ulster, and Earl of Kent.
 Along with this came a parliamentary allowance of £15,000 per year, and a seat in the House of Lords.

 From a young age, Prince Alfred developed a strong interest in stamp collecting.
 Through the years, he amassed a rather extensive collection, which he later sold to King Edward VII who passed it on to his son, King George V. Today, it forms part of the Royal Philatelic Collection, housed at St James’ Palace in London, England.

 On January 24, 1867, Alfred set sail on HMS Galatea for a trip around the world.
-Following a visit to Cape Town in South Africa, he arrived in Australia on October 31 – the first British royal to set foot in the country.
+Following a visit to Cape Town in South Africa, he arrived in Australia on October 31, the first British royal to set foot in the country.
 On March 12, 1868, while visiting Sydney, Prince Alfred was the victim of an assassination attempt.
 An Irishman, Henry James O’Farrell, fired at the Prince from behind, striking him just to the side of his spine.
 Alfred was quickly taken to Government House in Sydney, where he spent several weeks recovering before again assuming command of his ship and returning home in June 1868.
 In an outpouring of support for the Prince, the people voted for some sort of memorial to be built in his honor.
 This led to the construction of the Royal Prince Alfred Hospital in Sydney.
 In addition to being the first British royal in Australia, Prince Alfred was also the first to visit New Zealand, Japan, Hong Kong, India, and Ceylon (now Sri Lanka) in visits over the next several years.

 On January 24, 1874, at the Winter Palace in St Petersburg, Russia, Alfred married Grand Duchess Maria Alexandrovna, the only daughter of Alexander II, Emperor of All Russia and Princess Marie of Hesse and by Rhine.
 The couple settled at Clarence House in London, England, and Eastwell Park in Kent, England which they leased until 1893.